vcvpaiva/DialecticaCategories/EcumenicalLogic/readme.md

 E Pimentel, LC Pereira, V de Paiva
 Logical and Semantic Frameworks with Applications (LSFA), 109

-The original inspiration:
+The initial inspirations:

-Dag Prawitz.
+1. Dag Prawitz.
 Classical versus intuitionistic logic.
 In Bruno Lopes Edward Hermann Haeusler, Wagner de Campos Sanz, editor, Why is this a Proof?, Festschrift for Luiz Carlos Pereira, volume 27, pages 15-32.
 College Publications, 2015.
 [Google Scholar](https://www.researchgate.net/profile/Bruno-Lopes-10/publication/279501355_Why_is_this_a_proof/links/62502728b0cee02d695b80f4/Why-is-this-a-proof.pdf#page=21)

+2. Gilles Dowek.
+On the definition of the classical connectives and quantifiers.
+In Bruno Lopes Edward Hermann Haeusler, Wagner de Campos Sanz, editor, Why is this a Proof?, Festschrift for Luiz Carlos Pereira, volume 27, pages 230-240.
+College Publications, 2015.

-Luiz Carlos Pereira and Ricardo Oscar Rodriguez.
+3. Luiz Carlos Pereira and Ricardo Oscar Rodriguez.
 Normalization, soundness and completeness for the propositional fragment of Prawitz' ecumenical system.
 Revista Portuguesa de Filosofia, 73(3-3):1153-1168, 2017.
 [Google Scholar](https://www.jstor.org/stable/26291332)

-Luiz Carlos and Elaine have several other papers on Ecumenical Modal Systems that I need to check.
+Luiz Carlos and Elaine have several other papers on Ecumenical *Modal* Systems that I need to check.